vkharode/code-interview-challenge/README.md

-# code-interview-challenge
-KPMG code interview challenge
+# code challenge for KPMG